bgermann/cforms2/readme.txt

 If you want to install manually, please upload the complete plugin folder "cforms2", contained in the zip file, to your WordPress plugin directory!

-If you want to check integrity of the download, please use the cforms2.*.zip downloads and the corresponding .sig GPG signature files that are published via [GitHub releases](https://github.com/bgermann/cforms2/releases).
+If you want to check integrity of the download, please use the cforms2.*.sig GPG signature files that are published via [GitHub releases](https://github.com/bgermann/cforms2/releases).
 The [key used for signing](https://pgp.mit.edu/pks/lookup?op=vindex&fingerprint=on&search=0x2626D16964438E53) has the fingerprint `D942 6F96 37DC A799 FF0F  9AF2 2626 D169 6443 8E53`.
 The git tags themselves are also signed beginning with version 14.8.

 Please note that cformsII depends on [PHP Session Extensions](http://php.net/manual/book.session.php), which are enabled by default.